hpparvi/ExoIris/doc/source/api/easyts.rst

 -----------

-The `EasyTS` class is initialized by giving it a name, limb darkening model to use, and the spectroscopic light curves as a `TSData` object detailed later.
+The `EasyTS` class is initialized by giving it a name, limb darkening model to use, and the spectroscopic light curves either as a `~easyts.tsdata.TSData` or `~easyts.tsdata.TSDataSet` object.
 The initializer can also be given additional parameters that further define the analysis, but these can also be set later.

 .. autosummary::
     :toctree: api/